m50d/m50d.github.com/_posts/2013-05-03-this-took-me-far-too-long.markdown

 Everyone (well, Kyon excepted) wants to be the star of their own story.
 Sometimes that means saving the world, as we saw in *Chuunibyo*.
 But if one reads Serious Literature™ rather than fantasy quests, it could equally well mean personal damnation.

-(Good thing I stuck to genre fiction then?)
+Good thing I stuck to genre fiction, eh?